xyproto/cxx/README.md

 ## Installation

-If possible, install *Sakemake* with the package manager that comes with your distro.

 Manual installation with `make` and `sudo`:

 `sudo make install`

+If possible, install *Sakemake* with the package manager that comes with your distro instead.

 ## Uninstallation